James Murdoch resigns from News Corp board over editorial differences

 James, 47, opened up recently about his disagreements with some famously conservative Murdoch family members.

 "There are views I really disagree with on Fox," he told the New Yorker last year.
-His older brother, Lachlan, 49, has been running Fox Corporation, which owns Fox News, Fox Business and the Fox television network, since 2018.
+His older brother, Lachlan, 49, has been running Fox Corporation since 2018.

 In January, James and his wife, Kathryn, an activist, publicly rebuked News Corp's coverage of the wildfires in Australia, which played down the role of human-driven climate change.